-As spring rolls around, the first thing that you may notice popping up in your garden are dandelions, and whilst you may only have a few they’re still super annoying when you’re trying to maintain that perfect golf course style grass.
+As spring rolls around, the first things to pop up in your garden are often dandelions, and whilst you may only have a few, they’re still super annoying when you’re trying to maintain that perfect golf course-style lawn.

 - Why is it Important to Remove the Dandelions From Your Lawn?

 - What is the Best Way to Get Rid of Dandelions?